centreon/centreon-plugins/docs/en/user/guide.rst

 ***********

 "centreon-plugins" is a free and open source project to monitor systems.
-The project can be used with Centreon, Icinga and all monitoring softwares compatible nagios plugins.
+The project can be used with Centreon, Icinga and all monitoring softwares compatible Nagios plugins.

 The lastest version is available on following git repository: http://git.centreon.com/centreon-plugins.git